Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Guarantee and Sensitivity Analysis for Stage II

 \subsection{Decision Decoupling}

-In this section, we will show that under our Stage I algorithm, with high probability, the Stage II hindsight optimal policies can be decomposed into the concatenation of single-day policies with a \textit{predetermined room capacity}, which is formalized in the following lemma. \begin{lemma} Suppose the requirements \eqref{equ::require lambda} on $\lambda^{(2,k)}$ holds for any $k\in[T]$.
+\textbf{Why decoupling matters.} Multi-day occupancy creates dependencies: accepting a guest on Day $k$ reduces capacity on Days $k+1, k+2, \ldots$ until the guest departs.
+In principle, optimizing Day $k$ requires anticipating all future days—an exponentially complex task.
+The key insight of our approach is that under DASS-I, these dependencies vanish with high probability.
+Each day can be optimized independently, reducing a $T$-dimensional problem to $T$ independent single-day problems.
+This dramatic simplification is possible because (i) DASS-I's safety stocks ensure overbooking events are rare, and (ii) the memoryless property of geometric duration (or the fixed quota $C/d$ for constant duration) makes future capacity independent of past acceptance decisions.

+Under DASS-I, Stage II decisions can be made independently for each day, treating the problem as if resources are non-reusable.
+The key insight is that our Stage I policy controls non-cancelled customers tightly enough to prevent overbooking, while the memoryless property of geometric duration (or the fixed capacity $C/d$ per day for constant duration) eliminates dependencies between days.
+The following lemma formalizes this decoupling result. \begin{lemma} Suppose the walk-in rate requirement \eqref{equ::require_lambda_appendix} holds for any $k\in[T]$.
 Under our Stage I \textbf{DASS-I} policy $\hat{\pi}_1$, with probability at least $1-8T\exp(-\iota)$, on any Day $k$, the decoupled policy